mylesmaxie0/mylesmaxie0/README.md

 ## About Me

 > 🎓 Computing Student in University with a strong foundation in computer systems and a passion for helping others.
 Skilled in troubleshooting hardware and software issues, providing clear explanations to non-technical users, and maintaining a positive attitude under pressure.
-Eager to apply my knowledge and learn new technologies in an entry-level IT help desk role.
+Eager to apply my knowledge and learn new technologies in an entry-level IT Support role.

 > ### Certifications